News

 Congratulations to finishing Ph.D students Michael Roswell and Colleen Smith for their new postdoc positions at UC Davis and University of Ottawa, Canada, respectively!

 August, 2019 – six lab members head to Louisville, Kentucky to present their research at the Ecological Society of America meeting: PhD students Dylan Simpson, Michael Roswell, and Colleen Smith; REU students Kiara Londono, Alex Matthews, and Casey Hamilton; former lab postdoc Mark Genung.
-Photo below: Lucia, Casey, Alex, and Kiara (and Michael!) hiking at Tioga Falls, KY.
+Photo: Lucia, Casey, Alex, and Kiara (and Michael!) hiking at Tioga Falls, KY.

 Rachael is on the list of Global Highly Cited Researchers for 2018.
 Researchers are chosen based on how many of their papers rank in the top 1% for citations in Web of Science, as calculated over the past decade.
 In the field of Environment/Ecology, 163 men and 21 women made the list.